kgiszewski/BasecampApiNet/README.md

 ```
 //get the api
+//store this locally or globally
-var api = new BasecampApiFactory().GetApi("account-id", "user", "password"); //store this locally or globally
+var api = new BasecampApiFactory().GetApi("account-id", "user", "password");

+If the `api` variable goes out of scope, you'll lose your cache.
+You can wrap it in a Singleton or use a global scope to persist it.

 //get all projects
 api.Projects.GetAll();